TMG8047KG/SchoolWork/README.md

 # HelloLesson
-I donno?
+### I donno?
 I have to make a REPO for some reson.
-Commited from terminal!
-Someday!